radum/dotfiles/rust/README.md

 dot is a command-line tool for managing dotfiles, written in Rust. https://github.com/ubnt-intrepid/dot

-## dust

-du + rust = dust.
-Like du but more intuitive. https://github.com/bootandy/dust

 ## broot

 A new way to see and navigate directory trees. https://dystroy.org/broot https://github.com/Canop/broot